TechplexEngineer/LuaByExample/README.md

 # Go by Example

-Content and build toolchain for [Go by Example](https://gobyexample.com), a site that teaches Go via annotated example programs.
+Content and build toolchain for [Lua by Example](https://luabyexample.techplexlabs.com/), a site that teaches Lua via annotated example programs.

 ### Overview

-The Go by Example site is built by extracting code and comments from source files in `examples` and rendering them via the `templates` into a static `public` directory.
+The Lua by Example site is built by extracting code and comments from source files in `examples` and rendering them via the `templates` into a static `public` directory.
 The programs implementing this build process